Marohn-Group/mmodel/docs/tutorial_graph.rst

 A directed acyclic graph (DAG) is a directed graph without any cycles.
 The model graphs in *mmodel* are based on the DAG, where each node represents an execution step, and each edge represents the data flow from one callable to another.
-DAG structure allows us to create model graphs with nonlinear nodes.
+The DAG structure allows us to create model graphs with nonlinear nodes.

 Define a graph